 BBQ pulled pork on a bun is one fabulous meal.
-Perfect for a big party, game day event, pot luck, picnic, or just a family meal, pulled pork is always a hit.
+This Instant Pot pulled pork is perfect for a big party, game day event, pot luck, picnic, or just a family meal, pulled pork is always a hit.
 I love pulled pork because it is simple to make and quite economical.
 Using a cheaper cut of pork like a shoulder, picnic, butt or blade, one roast will feed a crowd.

 During the summer months I smoke pork roasts for pulled pork, but once the weather gets cold and snow comes, I do most of my cooking indoors.
 Making pulled pork with an electric pressure cooker like an Instant Pot could not be easier and a fraction of the time as it takes when using a smoker, slow cooker or oven.